terizx/cv_final/README.md

     ```

 5.  **Check the result:**
-    The final panorama will be saved as `result.jpg` in the root directory.
+    The results will be saved in the `result_images/` directory, including intermediate visualization steps.

 ## 📊 Methodology